RayanBn/Introduction-to-GO/README.md

 ## Exercice 7:

-Now to test our functions, make unit test !
+Now to test all of your functions, make some unit tests !

 ## Exercice 8: